 - social isolation

-- suicidal ideas or behaviors
+- suicidal thoughts or behaviors

-Even if a parent returns safely, they have to deal with the stress of military life.
-This often includes frequent moves, absentee parents, and new schools.
+Even when a parent returns safely from war, children still have to deal with the stress of military life.
+This can include absentee parents, frequent moves, and new schools.

 - separation anxiety